NewcastleRSE/rse-team-website/_team/michelle-gilbride.md

 ---
 Michelle is the team's Operations Administrator providing support across all the activities we undertake.
 Michelle has worked in a range of public and private sector organisations both in the UK and abroad.

-Michelle supports the Head of Reasearch Software Engineering with meeting management, logistical support and event planning.
+Michelle supports the Head of Research Software Engineering with meeting management, logistical support and event planning.
 In addition, Michelle supports the team's training offering, organising teaching spaces, registration and catering.